jrb28/telo-2022-16/CIFAR/code/readme.md

 - <code>mp_mode</code>: Use multi-processing if <code>True</code> and not otherwise,
 - <code>batch_id</code>: An ID associated with the execution of this sequence of CIFAR-10 adversarial examples

-A sample command line statement to execute the worker program is as follows:
+A sample command line statement to execute the controller program is as follows:
 ><code>python <em>path_to_file/</em>ga_cifar_control.py 0 19 L2 rank-linear bright 0.9 11 model2.h5 ../input/ ../output/ True False x</code>